KamalEyubov/sose2020-idv/README.md

 `XY` can be either `RN` (RotNet) or `SC` (SimCLR).

 Each experiment is a single script, stages of which are all run at once.
-To run them, run the python script inside of those experiment directories.
+To run them, execute the python script inside of those experiment directories.
 For example, to run Self-Trans for SimCLR, run the script `sose2020-idv/DenseNet169/SC_ST/dn169_sc_st.py` (i.e. `python3 sose2020-idv/DenseNet169/SC_ST/dn169_sc_st.py`).

 For the scripts to be run, there should be no directories in the same folder with them as some directories are being generated during the execution, which in turn may lead to file name conflicts.
+The script `clear.sh` should be run before repeated executions of python scripts. `clear.sh` clears a folder from the directories created during previous executions of python scripts.
 The scripts generate the following directories:
 - `model_backup` - contains checkpoints of the model for the fine-tuning stage
+- `model_result` - contains logs from the fine-tuning stage
 - `ssl_backup` - (only in `XY_1`, `XY_2`, `XY_3`) contains checkpoints of the model for the SSL stage
+- `ssl_result` - (only in `XY_1`, `XY_2`, `XY_3`) contains logs from the SSL stage
 - `ssl1_backup` - (only in `XY_ST`) contains checkpoints of the model for the SSL stage on LUNA
+- `ssl1_result` - (only in `XY_ST`) contains logs from the SSL stage on LUNA
 - `ssl2_backup` - (only in `XY_ST`) contains checkpoints of the model for the SSL stage on COVID-CT
+- `ssl2_result` - (only in `XY_ST`) contains logs from the SSL stage on COVID-CT

-The scripts also need the datasets in the directory `sose2020-idv` of the and the data split file for COVID-CT dataset.
+The scripts also need the datasets in the directory `sose2020-idv` and the data split files for COVID-CT dataset.

 It is assumed that the comments in the scripts will be read in this particular order:<br>
 `PRED`, `RAND`, `RN_1`, `RN_2`, `RN_3`, `RN_ST`, `SC_1`, `SC_2`, `SC_3`, `SC_ST`<br>
 Since the scripts are somewhat similar and some line sequences are repeated accross multiple scripts, the comments explaining those sequences are only written for their first appearances.

-Experiments also contain Jupyter Notebook (`ipynb`) files.
+Directories also contain Jupyter Notebook (`ipynb`) files.
 Those files are the original scripts which were run on Google Colaboratory and their original output.
-The Python (`py`) files were exported along with those.
+The Python (`py`) files were extracted from those notebooks and partially modified to be able to be run outside notebooks.

-Full knowledge of a script is recommended before trying to change any lines in the script.
+Full knowledge of the scripts is recommended before trying to change any lines in them.
 For example, if `train_epochs_end` is changed for the SSL stage on LUNA in Self-Trans scripts, then `ssl1_epochs` should also be changed for the SSL stage on COVID-CT in those scripts.
+Otherwise, errors might occur.

 ## ResNet50
 ```